-It is to be noted that the opinion of the Data Subject or the Data Controller as to the sensitivity of the data is not a relevant criterion in determining whether it is Sensitive or not within the meaning of the Data Protection Act.
+Information about criminal records is also to be considered under this definition.
+It is to be noted that the opinion of the Data Subject or the Data Controller as to the sensitivity of the data is not a relevant criterion in determining whether it is considered special category data under the law.
 (The use of the term "sensitive" with other, less technical meanings, is in general best avoided in the context of information processing).

 Person about whom personal data is processed.
-(A Data Subject must be a living individual; data relating to the deceased is not covered by the provisions of data protection legislation).
+(A Data Subject must be a living individual ('natural person'); data relating to the deceased is not covered by the provisions of data protection legislation).